-- Strategy 6.1.
+- Strategy 8.1.
 Incorporate IPV-trained CHWs, CHRs, and promotores directly into maternal health programs.
 [DHCS and CDPH] CHWs, CHRs, and promotores are trusted community members who leverage their community connections and lived experience to improve health care access and outcomes.
 CHW services address perinatal health conditions, sexual and reproductive health, IPV, and violence prevention, among other issues.
-66 Mathematica's companion brief, Using California's Community Health Worker Initiatives to Address Intimate Partner Violence, provides recommendations and strategies for leveraging CHWs and promotores to address and prevent IPV.
-67 CHWs can provide important services to people during pregnancy and postpartum, including maternal and infant health education and care coordination.
+Mathematica's companion brief, Using California's Community Health Worker Initiatives to Address Intimate Partner Violence, provides recommendations and strategies for leveraging CHWs and promotores to address and prevent IPV.
+CHWs can provide important services to people during pregnancy and postpartum, including maternal and infant health education and care coordination.
 CHW support during pregnancy and postpartum is linked with decreased stress levels, decreased depressive symptoms, increased emotional support, increased referral follow-through, and increased parental confidence.
-68 IPV-trained CHWs can provide this support to pregnant and postpartum people while simultaneously offering resources on IPV services. - Strategy 6.2.
+IPV-trained CHWs can provide this support to pregnant and postpartum people while simultaneously offering resources on IPV services. - Strategy 8.2.
 Directly hire CHWs or contract with smaller CBOs that employ CHWs.
-[MCPs] CHWs and promotores are currently reimbursable through Medi-Cal.69 Directly employing CHWs,

-CHRs, and promotores through MCPs or contracts with smaller CBOs could increase their professional stability.
-It would also build trust between pregnant people and the health system by incorporating this culturally responsive workforce in health institutions.70 This is particularly important when supporting people who have experienced trauma and violence and those who have been traumatized by the traditional medical system, such as populations of color.
+[MCPs] CHWs and promotores are currently reimbursable through Medi-Cal.
+Directly employing CHWs, CHRs, and promotores through MCPs or contracts with smaller CBOs could increase their professional stability.
+It would also build trust between pregnant people and the health system by incorporating this culturally responsive workforce in health institutions.
+This is particularly important when supporting people who have experienced trauma and violence and those who have been traumatized by the traditional medical system, such as populations of color. - Strategy 8.3.

-- Strategy 6.3.
 Include information on addressing IPV in required CHW trainings.
 [DHCS] CHWs must demonstrate minimum qualifications through a (1) certificate pathway, (2) work experience pathway, or (3) violence-prevention-only pathway.
 CHWs must also complete six hours of continuing education training annually.
 CHW violence prevention services are evidence based, trauma informed, and culturally responsive to reduce further violence and promote recovery and improved health outcomes.
-CHWs qualified through the violence-prevention pathway are well equipped to address IPV, but DHCS should include training on IPV in the certificate pathway and the continuing education requirements to reach all CHWs. - Strategy 6.4.
+CHWs qualified through the violence-prevention pathway are well equipped to address IPV, but DHCS should include training on IPV in the certificate pathway and the continuing education requirements to reach all CHWs. - Strategy 8.4.
 Cover IPV advocates as billable providers.
 [DHCS] IPV advocates can integrate maternal health and IPV services to better support pregnant and postpartum people with experiences of IPV.
 As part of the shift to expand the nonmedical workforce to better serve communities and address health disparities, DHCS should consider IPV advocates as billable providers as an extension of this workforce.
-For example, North Carolina's Healthy Opportunity Pilots covers IPV advocates as billable providers for IPV case management services.72 screening is especially crucial for parents and pregnant people experiencing IPV, as IPV can exacerbate mental health challenges and create additional barriers to seeking help.^{77,78} Untreated postpartum depression can hinder maternal-infant bonding, potentially affecting the child's emotional and cognitive development.79 For parents and pregnant people experiencing IPV, screening for mental health conditions can
+For example, North Carolina's Healthy Opportunity Pilots covers IPV advocates as billable providers as billable providers for IPV case management services.

-Recommendation 7.
+Recommendation 9.
 Screen all patients for mental health conditions consistently throughout the perinatal period, given that previous experience of IPV is a significant risk factor.
 [Health care providers]

-Consistent depression screening is essential because the onset of perinatal depression occurs nearly equally preconception, during pregnancy, and postpartum.^{73,74,75} People experiencing IPV during pregnancy are three times more likely to report symptoms of depression in the postnatal period than pregnant people who do not experience IPV.76 Depression be a gateway to safety planning, revealing effective parenting strategies to promote positive childhood experiences, and connecting them with appropriate resources.
+Consistent depression screening is essential because the onset of perinatal depression occurs nearly equally preconception, during pregnancy, and postpartum.
+People experiencing IPV during pregnancy are three times more likely to report symptoms of depression in the postnatal period than pregnant people who do not experience IPV.
+Depression screening is especially crucial for parents and pregnant people experiencing IPV, as IPV can exacerbate mental health challenges and create additional barriers to seeking help.
+Untreated postpartum depression can hinder maternal-infant bonding, potentially affecting the child's emotional and cognitive development.
+For parents and pregnant people experiencing IPV, screening for mental health conditions can be a gateway to safety planning, revealing effective parenting strategies to promote positive childhood experiences, and connecting them with appropriate resources.